JuliaLang/www.julialang.org/jsoc/gsoc/gnn.md

 **Expected difficulty**: medium.

-**Expected outcome**: Graph convolution speedup for AMD GPU and Apple hardaware, performance roughly on par with CUDA.
+**Expected outcome**: Graph convolution speedup for AMD GPU and Apple hardware, performance roughly on par with CUDA.

+### Implement layers for Temporal Graphs
+A temporal graph is a graph whose topology changes over time.
+We currently support this with the [TemporalSnapshotsGNNGraph](https://github.com/CarloLucibello/GraphNeuralNetworks.jl/blob/master/src/GNNGraphs/temporalsnapshotsgnngraph.jl) type, but none of the current graph convolution and pooling layers support temporal graphs as input.
+Currently, there are a few convolutional layers that take as input the special case of static graphs with temporal features.
+In this project, we will implement new layers that take temporal graphs as input, and we will create tutorials demonstrating how to use them.

+**Duration**: 350h.
+**Expected difficulty**: medium.
+**Expected outcome**: Implementation of new convolutional layers for temporal graphs and example tutorials.

 ## Recommended skills